- Team ProMiller

 “Maslow’s hierarchy of human needs is formed on an assumption that humans strive for fulfillment of one need at a time, as they move up the hierarchy from basic needs towards more abstract ones.
 Maslow identifies 5 distinct levels of human needs, namely: physiological needs, safety, love & belonging, esteem and self-actualization”

-Now, we at ProMiller Hospitality Consultants, propose that this theory may be used to govern the principles of hospitality and pretty accurately in case of hotels.
+Now, we at ProMiller hotel management company, propose that this theory may be used to govern the principles of hospitality and pretty accurately in case of hotels.
 The relationship between a hotel staff and its guests can be laid out on Maslow’s theory on the basis of different human needs as identified in the theory.

 To begin with, let’s refer to the most basic human need, i.e. the ‘physiological needs’ like food, water, oxygen, sleep, biological processes, etc. These mark the need of a human body and proper functioning of it.
-Here, we can draw a parallel in Hospitality sector, where a few physiological needs of a guest need to be met by the hotel and other needs are catalyzed by them.
+Here, we can draw a parallel in the hospitality sector, where a few physiological needs of a guest need to be met by the hotel and other needs are catalyzed by them.
 For example, providing quality food and water to a guest is a basic responsibility of the hotel staff- absence of which can cause serious discomfort to the guest.
 To ensure that a hotel is able to meet the most basic human need of its guest, they need to focus on the quality and quantity of the food or water that they offer, failing which the hotel would be responsible for the unfulfillment of the most basic need of its guest and hence would fail in carrying out the hospitality that they are offering as a service.
 So, to say, it is extremely important for a hotel to fulfill the most basic needs of its guest, i.e. physiological needs, as the first norm of hospitality.
 Hence, hotels must focus first and foremost to the services which cater to the most basic human need, i.e. food, water, sleep, etc. We propose that Front Office, Food & Beverage and Housekeeping department can play a vital role when it comes to 'physiological needs’.
+This level of Maslow's hierarchy is taken care of by all the big and small hotel management companies in India.

 Surpassing the three basic needs, we come across the need of ‘esteem’ which encapsulates self-esteem, confidence, respect, etc. We frequently witness instances in Hospitality industry and hotels where a guest can be seen demanding unrealistic services.
 It is rather common that a hotel staff needs to control their emotion of anger and frustration to go by the thumb rule of ‘the guest is always right’.
 If we look at these instances by the Maslow’s theory, it explains the cause-effect relationship of such events where a guest is only expecting to fulfill their need of ‘esteem’.
 There can be multiple ways to handle such situations or to avoid them- if the hotel staff understands that the guest is merely coming from a place to fulfill a natural human need, it makes it easier for them to handle such situation without getting into a blame-game.
 We propose that all departments can play a vital role when it comes to the need of ‘esteem’.